-Kenya opposition says election system hacked
+Kenya opposition claims election system hacked

 More than 1,000 people were killed in months of ethnic violence in the aftermath of the 2007 vote when Odinga -- defeated by then-President Mwai Kibaki -- also claimed the vote was rigged.

 As Odinga cried foul on Wednesday, reports were emerging of pockets of protests in three opposition strongholds.
-In the Kondele area in Kisumu, a local journalist told CNN that riot police were on the scene as a group of around 500 to 600 youths protest, chanting "Uhuru must go."
+In the Kondele area in Kisumu, a local journalist told CNN that riot police were on the scene engaged in "running battles" with a group of around 500 to 600 "agitated youths."

+Broken up into smaller groups of 30-40, the protesters were chanting "Uhuru must go."
 A police helicopter was also on patrol in the area and water cannons have been deployed.

-Back in Mathare, a slum on the outskirts of Nairobi, an eyewitness said another group of around 40 youths was protesting and described the atmosphere as "tense."
-The eyewitness added that police are yet to arrive on scene.
+In Mathare, a slum on the outskirts of Nairobi, an eyewitness said another group of around 40 youths was protesting and described the atmosphere as "tense."
+The local resident added that police were yet to arrive on scene.

 And in the Kibera slum in Nairobi, an eyewitness said, "Tension is high ...
 Kibera is calm but not sure for how long."